Postgraduate Taught Degrees

 Student Frequently Asked Questions

-For the Academic Year 2022-23, the School of Social and Political Sciences (SSPS) will predominately deliver teaching on campus, with some limited online learning events across courses.
-Our priority is to ensure that every student has most of their teaching on campus.
+For the Academic Year 2023-24, the School of Social and Political Sciences’ (SSPS) priority is to ensure that students have their teaching on campus face-to-face.

 To help explain what this means in practice and what you can expect when you join the School of Social and Political Sciences, we have compiled a list of frequently asked questions.